cfarkas/amyg/README.md

 ![My Image](amyg.png)
 # **amyg**: A Pipeline for De Novo Genomic Annotation of Non-Model Organisms

-**amyg.py** is a Python-based annotation pipeline that aims to annotate a de novo sequenced genomes (draft or complete) using RNA-seq evidence.
+**amyg** is a Python-based annotation pipeline that aims to annotate a de novo sequenced genomes (draft or complete) using RNA-seq evidence.
 Currently the pipeline:
 - Performs GTF processing from StringTie outputs
 - Generates gene annotation using [GAWN](https://github.com/enormandeau/gawn) with SwissProt/BLAST integration
 - Resolve transcriptome coding potential with **TransDecoder**, producing **longest ORFs**, **CDS**, and **peptide** sequences for each transcript.